Play therapy: Efficacy

 While the field of allowing electronic media a place in a therapist's office is new, the equipment is not necessarily so.
 Most western children are familiar with modern PCs, consoles, and handheld devices even if the practitioner is not.
-An even more recent addition to interacting with a game environment is virtual reality equipment, which both adolescent and clinician might need to learn to use properly.
+An even more recent addition to interacting with a game environment is virtual reality (VR) equipment, which both adolescent and clinician might need to learn to use properly.
 The umbrella term for the preliminary studies done with VR is Virtual reality exposure therapy (VRET).
 This research is based on traditional exposure therapy and has been found to be more effective for participants than for those placed in a wait list control group, though not as effective as in-person treatments.
 One study tracked two groups – one group receiving a typical, lengthier treatment while the other was treated via shorter VRET sessions – and found that the effectiveness for VRET patients was significantly less at the six-month mark.

 In the future, clinicians may look forward to using electronic media as a way to assess patients, as a motivational tool, and facilitate social in-person and virtual interactions.
 Current data, though limited, points toward combining traditional therapy methods with electronic media for the most effective treatment.

-Play therapy in literature
+In literature

 In 1953 Clark Moustakas wrote his first book, Children in Play Therapy.
 In 1956 he compiled Publication of The Self, the result of the dialogues between Moustakas, Abraham Maslow, Carl Rogers, and others, forging the humanistic psychology movement.
 In 1973 Moustakas continued his journey into play therapy and published his novel The child's discovery of himself.
 Moustakas' work as being concerned with the kind of relationship needed to make therapy a growth experience.
 His stages start with the child's feelings being generally negative and as they are expressed, they become less intense, the end results tend to be the emergence of more positive feelings and more balanced relationships.

 Now, there are several published books outlining play therapy and specific techniques within play therapy.
 The Association for Play Therapy has a comprehensive list of play therapy books on their website.
 These books include 101 Play Therapy Techniques by Jason Aronson, A Handbook of Play Therapy with Aggressive Children by David E. Crenshaw, ADAPT: A Developmental Attachment-based, Play Therapy, by Jennifer Lefebre, and many others that outline Play Therapy and its use in specific circumstances.